 Linear Predictive Coding

 LPC introductions traditionally start with a physical model of the human vocal tract as a resonating pipe, then mumble away the details.
 This confused the hell out of me.
 AFAICT, an LPC model is just a list of AR regression coefficients and a driving noise source coefficient.
-This is “coding” because you can round the numbers, pack them down a little bit and then use it to encode certain time series, such as the human voice, compactly.
+This is “coding” because you can round the numbers, pack them down a smidgen and then use it to encode certain time series, such as the human voice, compactly.
 But it's still a regression analysis, and can be treated as such.

 The twists are that

-- we usually think about it in a compression context
+we usually think about it in a compression context

-- Traditionally one performs many regressions to get time-varying models
+Traditionally one performs many regressions to get time-varying models

-It's commonly described as a physical model because we can imagine these regression coefficients corresponding o a simplified physical model of the human vocal tract; But we can think of the regression coefficients as corresponding to any all-pole linear system, so I don't think that brings special insight; especially as the models of, say, a resonating pipe, would intuitively be described by time-delays corresponding to the length of the pipe, not time-lags corresponding to a corresponding sample plus computational convenience.
+It's commonly described as a physical model because we can imagine these regression coefficients corresponding to a simplified physical model of the human vocal tract; But we can think of the regression coefficients as corresponding to any all-pole linear system, so I don't think that brings special insight; especially as the models of, say, a resonating pipe, would intuitively be described by time-delays corresponding to the length of the pipe, not time-lags corresponding to a corresponding sample plus computational convenience.
 Sure we can get similar spectral response for this model as with a pipe, according to linear systems theory, but if you are going to assume so much advanced linear systems theory anyway, and mix it with crappy physics, why not just start with the linear systems and ditch the physics?